 In this section, 11 randomly selected images to demonstrate the performance of this system.
 The system contains the original images, image processing, and classification results.
-The segmentation results, as displayed in Fig. 7 (a)-(k), generally demonstrate the ability of the segmentation algorithm to focus on the nucleus region, which is critical for cervical cell analysis.
+The segmentation results, as displayed in Fig. 7(a)-(k), generally demonstrate the segmentation algorithm's ability to focus on the nucleus region, which is critical for cervical cell analysis.
 Since the nucleus plays a significant role in distinguishing normal and abnormal cells, the primary evaluation question is how effectively the segmentation isolates and captures the nucleus across various images.